 The contents of the shipment must be destined to the consignee shown on the shipping label.
 Shipments containing letters, documents, or other parcels which are all assigned to different consignees and are all included in one container will be accepted only if the shipper pays full tariff for each parcel, unless otherwise specifically agreed upon in advance.

-All shipments must be packed in containers made of durable material and of quality sufficient to withstand handling in cargo holds.
+All shipments must be packed in containers made of durable material and of a quality sufficient to withstand handling in cargo holds.
 All packages containing FRAGILE or PERISHABLE articles must be marked in large letters accordingly, preferably with appropriate labels.

 Shipments that are not wrapped or packed in containers will be accepted only if they are of such nature that they will not damage or be damaged by other shipments and baggage.

-Fragile items must be packed so as to be separated by corrugated partition, individually wrapped in air-bubble plastic, Styrofoam™ sheets or pellets, or molded plastic.
+Fragile items must be packed so as to be separated by a corrugated partition, individually wrapped in air-bubble plastic, Styrofoam™ sheets or pellets, or molded plastic.
 The interior must be completely filled with any of the above materials to prevent the items contained in the shipment from touching each other or the exterior shell of the container.

-NOTE: The carrier does not assume responsibility for fragile items packed with clothing, linens or paper (crumpled or otherwise), which do NOT constitute packaging materials, and will not adequately cushion or protect fragile items.
+NOTE: The carrier does not assume responsibility for fragile items packed with clothing, linens, or paper (crumpled or otherwise), which do NOT constitute packaging materials, and will not adequately cushion or protect fragile items.

-Every package must have a shipping label on the exterior stating the full name, phone number and address of the consignee and of the shipper.
+Every package must have a shipping label on the exterior stating the full name, phone number, and address of the consignee and of the shipper.

 The following are the procedures to be followed when requesting a refund of Greyhound Package Express shipping charges.